rehan1124/AvaamoInterview/README.md

 * Generate Allure-reports using command `allure serve Reports` after test run finishes.
 * Drill down to any test and on the right-side you will see screenshots attached for each and every step.
 This is done using decorators in `pages` directory page-object model classes.
+* Framework also supports adding pytest markers `pytest -m smoke` or `pytest -m regression`.
+As of now, you can use tags `smoke` and `regression` for test classification purpose.